chris-hoffmann/blog_posts/1_hyperparameter_tuning_for_gaussian_process_regression/README.md

 Namely, we provide:
 - the Jupyter notebook `notebook.ipynb` that the post is based on.
-- source code for the python package `gp_regression`—a simple object-oriented implementation of Gaussian Process regression that is used throughout the post.
+- source code for the python package ```gp_regression```—a simple object-oriented implementation of Gaussian Process regression that is used throughout the post.

   The package provides functionality for:
   - hyperparameter tuning
   - sampling from the prior or posterior distribution
   - performing predictions for unknown outputs
   - as well as several methods for visualization purposes

-The package also comes with unittests and is well-documented via docstrings.
+  The package also comes with unittests and is well-documented via docstrings. <br>
-If you are interested in installing `gp_regression`, please follow the detailed instructions below.
+  If you are interested in installing ```gp_regression```, please follow the detailed instructions below.

-## Installation of the python package `gp_regression`
+## Installation of the python package ```gp_regression```
 STEP 0: I recommend to create and activate a virtual environment for Python 3. <br>
 Then follow the steps below by running the highlighted commands from a terminal.